COVID-19 Hits Some Health Care Workers With Pay Cuts And Layoffs

 A 'seismic financial shock'

-Dallas-based Steward Health Care has told hospital employees in Massachusetts and the eight other states where it operates to expect furloughs focused on non-clinical staff.
+Dallas-based Steward Health Care has told hospital employees in Massachusetts and the eight other states where it operates to expect furloughs focused on nonclinical staff.

 In a statement, Steward Health Care said it prepared for the pandemic but is experiencing a "seismic financial shock."